wingify/across-tabs/README.md

 4. Run `npm run build` to build dist files and `npm run test` to ensure all test cases are passing.
 5. Commit your changes to the branch.
 6. Submit a Pull request.

+**Note:** If adding site to the list of *sites using across-tabs*, please mention where to verify this in the PR description.

 ### Roadmap